pawapps/ctf/writeups/overthewire/bandit/README.md

 # OverTheWire - Bandit
 [OverTheWire - Bandit](http://overthewire.org/wargames/bandit/)

-All walkthroughs are in encrypted PDFs.
+All writeups are in encrypted PDFs.
 The password is the flag to that particular challenge.

 ## Challenges
 - [Bandit Level 0](bandit_lvl0.pdf)